lorenzo-stoakes/linux-vm-notes/oom.md

    `OOM_SCAN_ABORT` is returned.

-3. If the task does not have a [struct mm_struct][mm_struct] assigned in the `mm` field, indicating that it is a kernel thread, it ought to be skipped.
+3. If the task does not have a [struct mm_struct][mm_struct] assigned in the `mm` field, indicating that either it is a kernel thread or it is exiting so it ought to be skipped.
 Kernel threads are exempt from the [remorseless scythe][scythe] of the OOM killer, hence `OOM_SCAN_CONTINUE` is returned in this case.

 4. Finally, if the thread is marked as the potential original of an OOM (i.e. `signal->oom_flags & OOM_FLAG_ORIGIN`), indicated via